 Renting in Saskatoon

 A useful resource for information about housing in Saskatoon is the Housing Handbook.
 Housing bylaws in Saskatoon and the rights and responsibilities of renters and landlords are explained in the handbook.
-The handbook includes sections on home ownership and a list of agencies and organizations that operate affordable, transitional, emergeny and senior's rental housing.
+The handbook includes sections on homeownership and a list of agencies and organizations that operate affordable, transitional, emergeny and seniors' rental housing.
 The contact information for affordable housing providers in Saskatoon is also available.
-There are printed copies of the Housing Handbook at City Hall and Saskatoon Public Libraries.
+There are paper copies of the Housing Handbook at City Hall and Saskatoon Public Libraries.

 Housing Information for Newcomers to Canada

 Canada Mortgage and Housing Corporation (CMHC) gives you the tools you need to make your housing decisions and find a safe, affordable home for your family.
-CMHC offers information on renting, buying and maintaing your home in 8 different languages.
+CMHC offers information in eight different languages on renting, buying and maintaing your home.

-There is additional information about Saskatoon available on the City's website.
+There is additional information for newcomers about Saskatoon available on the City's website.

 What is Affordable and Entry-level Housing?

 In Saskatchewan, the Saskatchewan Housing Corporation (SHC) monitors housing affordability.
-Based on information it collects about the cost of housing SHC sets household income levels below which families are eligible to apply for Provincial housing programs.
+Based on information it collects about the cost of housing, SHC sets household income levels below which families are eligible to apply for Provincial housing programs.
 These annual household income levels are called Maximum Income Limits (MILs).
 As of September 2011, the MILs in Saskatoon for Rental Housing are $44,500 for households without dependents and $52,000 for households with dependents.
-As of July 2012, the MILs for ownership housing are $59,000 for households without dependents and $66,500 for households with dependents.
+As of October 2013, the MILs for ownership housing are $66,500 for households without dependents and $74,000 for households with dependents.
 These figures are subject to change periodically.